jcyesc/linux-kernel-development-101/labs/kernel-intro/ch20-memory-allocation/README.md

 fashion; i.e., greater than the 1024 pages (4 MB with 4 KB pages) possible with __get_free_pages().

-The functions to allocate non=continguous free memory are:
+The functions to allocate non-continguous free memory are:

 ```c
 #include <linux/vmalloc.h>